 The shaded area here represents the true population SD.

-100 samples of size N are drawn from the distributions on the left, and the resulting sample statistics are computed.
+100 samples of size N are drawn from the distribution indicated in the drop down menu, and the resulting sample statistics from the second dropdown are computed.
 The red line represents the population mean or median.
 Adjust the sample sizes across the top of the table to examine how N impacts these statistics.

 The terms "Corridor of Stability" and "Seas of Uncertainty" were borrowed from previous papers examining the stability of correlation coefficients